This information should not be relied upon as legal or professional advice. Read the disclaimer.

 What is a bailiff?

-In a nutshell, a bailiff is someone authorised to collect a debt on behalf of a creditor (someone who is legally owed money).
-They may do this by asking for immediate payment of the debt, or by “taking control” of the debtor’s goods and selling those at auction to raise the money needed to repay the debt.
-The different types of bailiffs include Certified Enforcement Officers, High Court Enforcement Officers, County Court Bailiffs, and Civilian Enforcement Officers.
-Detailed information on each type of bailiff is provided in the Library’s briefing paper.
+A bailiff is someone authorised to collect a debt on behalf of a creditor (someone who is legally owed money) including local authorities, government departments, or private individuals seeking to enforce a County Court judgment.
+A bailiff instructed to collect a debt may do this by asking for immediate payment of the debt or by ‘taking control’ of the debtor’s goods, eventually selling those goods at auction to raise the money needed to repay the debt.

-Certificated Enforcement Agents are the most common type of bailiffs.
-They are used to take control of goods and act on a warrant issued by the County Court for debts such as: rent arrears; council tax arrears; parking fines; and child support agency arrears.
+Certificated enforcement agents are the most common type of bailiffs.
+They are used to ‘take control of goods’ and act on a warrant issued by the County Court for debts such as rent arrears, council tax arrears, parking fines, and child support agency arrears.
 They are not officers of the court, but they are certified by the court.
 The certification process enables the court to exercise a degree of control over the standards of competence and conduct of these enforcement agents.

 When can bailiffs enter a property?

-A Controlled Goods Agreement is where goods are technically seized, and the debtor is given the opportunity to pay the debt within a specified time to retain the goods.
-If the debtor does not do so, the goods may be sold by the bailiff in public auction and the money realised is passed onto the creditor.
+There are various reasons why a bailiff will re-enter the debtor’s property, including where they believe the debtor has broken the terms of a ‘controlled goods agreement’.
+This is where goods are ‘formally’ seized, but the debtor is given the opportunity to pay the debt within a specified time to retain the goods.
+If the debtor does not do so, the goods will be sold by the bailiff in public auction and the money passed to the creditor.

 Are there any time restrictions?